 What are the details of the scheme?

 Under the Green Homes Grant scheme, eligible homeowners can use vouchers issued by the Government to help pay for energy efficient improvements.
-These measures include measures such as external wall insulation, double glazing and air source heating.
+These measures include ‘primary measures’ such as external wall insulation and air source heating and ‘secondary measures’ like double glazing and smart thermostats.
 It is part of a £2bn pound fund, meaning householders can claim up to £5,000 towards any measures.
 Those in low income households will be able to claim up to £10,000.

 What work will the vouchers go toward?

 The measures that can be claimed for have now been revealed.
 They are as follows:

 - Solid wall, under-floor, cavity wall or roof insulation

 - Toward an Air source or ground source heat pump